ClickHouse/ClickHouse/docs/en/query_language/syntax.md

 A numeric literal tries to be parsed:

-- First as a 64-bit signed number, using the 'strtoull' function.
+- First as a 64-bit signed number, using the `strtoull` function.
-- If unsuccessful, as a 64-bit unsigned number, using the 'strtoll' function.
+- If unsuccessful, as a 64-bit unsigned number, using the `strtoll` function.
-- If unsuccessful, as a floating-point number using the 'strtod' function.
+- If unsuccessful, as a floating-point number using the `strtod` function.
 - Otherwise, an error is returned.

 The corresponding value will have the smallest type that the value fits in.
-For example, 1 is parsed as UInt8, but 256 is parsed as UInt16.
-For more information, see "Data types".
+For example, 1 is parsed as `UInt8`, but 256 is parsed as `UInt16`.
+For more information, see [Data types](../data_types/index.md#data_types).

 Examples: `1`, `18446744073709551615`, `0xDEADBEEF`, `01`, `0.1`, `1e100`, `-1e-100`, `inf`, `nan`.

-<a name="syntax-string_literal"></a>

-### String Literals
+### String Literals {#syntax-string_literal}

 Only string literals in single quotes are supported.
 The enclosed characters can be backslash-escaped.
 The following escape sequences have a corresponding special value: `\b`, `\f`, `\r`, `\n`, `\t`, `\0`, `\a`, `\v`, `\xHH`.
 In all other cases, escape sequences in the format `\c`, where "c" is any character, are converted to "c".
 This means that you can use the sequences `\'`and`\\`.
 The value will have the String type.